The Forest (2016 American film): Plot

-Set primarily in Aokigahara, a forest at the base of Mount Fuji known as a common site for suicides, the film follows Sara Price, who receives news from Japanese authorities that her twin sister Jess is presumed dead after being seen entering the forest.
+Sara Price receives notice from Japanese authorities that her twin sister Jess is presumed dead, after entering Aokigahara forest, a place frequently chosen for suicide.
 Despite her fiancé Rob's concern, Sara travels to Japan and checks into the hotel where Jess was last staying.

+At the hotel, she meets Aiden, a travel journalist, and they quickly bond with each other.
+Sara confides that her parents died in a car crash right outside the family home; Jess saw the bodies while Sara did not.
+Sara attributes her sister's mental health issues to this episode and regrets not "sharing the burden" by looking at the bodies as well.
+Aiden reveals a similar relationship, as his brother lost hearing in one ear as the result of a fight Aiden did not join.
+He now feels obligated to always help his brother in a manner similar to Sara with Jess.

-At the hotel, she meets Aiden, a travel journalist, and confides in him about her sister and their troubled family history.
-While she claims their parents died in a car crash.
-Aiden offers to accompany her into the forest along with a local guide, Michi.
+Aiden then offers to accompany Sara into the forest along with a local guide, Michi.
+In exchange, Sara permits Aiden to write an article about her search for Jess.
 Michi warns that people who enter Aokigahara often carry emotional pain and may be vulnerable to supernatural forces.
+However, he also says that these forces can create illusions, in order to cause victims to hurt themselves.

 While searching the forest, the group finds a yellow tent that Sara recognizes as Jess's.
 As night falls, Michi advises them to leave a note and return in the morning, but Sara insists on staying.
 Aiden stays with her.
-That night, Sara hears noises and follows them, encountering a mysterious girl named Hoshiko, who warns her not to trust Aiden before fleeing.
-Sara tries to follow but becomes lost.
+That night, Sara hears noises and follows them, encountering a mysterious girl named Hoshiko, who warns her not to trust Aiden and implies he is lying about Jess.
+Hoshiko flees and Sara falls over trying to follow, severely cutting her hand.